Climatepedia

 Energy Efficiency

-The practice of using less energy to perform the same task or provide the same level of service, thereby eliminating energy waste.
-Improving energy efficiency is often the cheapest and most immediate way to reduce the use of fossil fuels and cut greenhouse gas emissions.
+The practice of using less energy to perform the same task or provide the same level of service.

 Enhanced Greenhouse Effect

-The intensification of the natural greenhouse effect due to the increase in atmospheric concentrations of greenhouse gases produced by human activities.
-This process traps more of the sun's energy, causing a warming effect known as global warming.
+The intensification of the natural greenhouse effect due to increased atmospheric concentrations of greenhouse gases produced by human activities.

-Processes in the climate system that amplify (positive) or dampen (negative) an initial change; for example, permafrost thaw releases methane which can accelerate warming.
+Processes in the climate system that amplify (positive) or dampen (negative) an initial change.[IPCC AR6]

 Fossil Fuels